codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 - **Best Practices:**
 - **How to Apply This Principle:**
+The best way to apply these principle is to draw a map , first a table which 3 column fact , concepts and practice
 ### **Review Template for Each Principle Chapter (IV–XII)**

 ## **Chapter [X]: Principle [#]—[Title]**